badtux66/teams-extractor/docs/USER_MANUAL.md

 ### Extension Settings

 **Backend API URL**
-- URL where the backend server is running
+- Base URL of the backend API (`/messages/batch` is appended automatically)
 - Default: `http://localhost:5000/api`
-- Change this if backend is on a different server
+- Update this if your backend is hosted elsewhere

+**API Key**
+- Optional header value sent as `X-API-Key`
+- Leave blank if your backend does not enforce authentication

+**Enable automatic extraction**
+- Master toggle controlling whether the content script runs automatically
+- Useful when you only want to capture messages on demand

 **Extraction Interval**
-- How often (in milliseconds) to check for new messages
+- How often (in seconds) the content script scans for new messages
-- Default: 5000ms (5 seconds)
-- Lower = more frequent extraction (higher resource usage)
-- Higher = less frequent extraction (lower resource usage)
-- Recommended range: 3000-10000ms
+- Values under `1` second are rounded up to preserve performance

 **Batch Size**
-- Number of messages to send in each API call
+- Number of messages bundled into each background upload
-- Default: 50 messages
-- Lower = more frequent API calls
+- Lower values create more frequent network calls; higher values reduce API traffic but increase queue size
-- Higher = fewer API calls but larger payloads
-- Recommended range: 25-100 messages

-**Auto-start on Teams**
-- Automatically start extracting when Teams pages load
-- Default: Enabled
-- Disable if you want to manually control extraction
+**Extract reactions / threads / attachments**
+- Toggle inclusion of extra metadata for richer analytics

+**Debug mode**
+- Enables additional console logging for troubleshooting (best left off in production)

+**Install MCP Extension**
+- Calls the backend helper that registers the Claude Desktop MCP package using the current server configuration

 ### Troubleshooting Extension